Frequently Asked Questions

 dotted line 365

 The judges reach their verdict at the end of the judging week.
-You will then be contacted and told you have been selected by the jury as a winner or commended.
-You then have to assure CIRCOM that you have complied with all the Rules of Entry, including the rights requirements and especially international distribution rights.
-You may be asked for some evidence.
+You will then be contacted and told you have been recommended by the jury as a winner or commended.
+You then have to assure CIRCOM that you have complied with all the Rules of Entry.
 No public announcement will be made until such details have been checked and assurance given and accepted.
 See Rules of Entry

 If I am a winner or commended, when and where do I collect my award?